kiota-community/dart_kiota/README.md

 ## Release notes

-The Kiota Libraries releases notes are available from the [CHANGELOG](CHANGELOG.md)
+The Kiota Libraries releases notes are available in each respective package's CHANGELOG.md.

 ## Debugging